 Tips for a healthy diet:

-- High fiber: fresh vegetables and nuts
+- High fiber: Include fresh vegetables and nuts, whole grains, legumes, fruits.

-- Protein: moderation of red meats
+- Protein: Include red meats in moderation.

 If you have moderate to advanced kidney failure, further modification of the above will be required and consultation with your doctor and a dietitian experienced with kidney disease is recommended.